conceptadev/rockets-starter/README.md

 1. Once the project has loaded, you should see a notification in the lower right corner that a Dev Container configuration file has been detected.
 1. Click the _Re-open In Container_ button.

-VSCode will automatically invoke Docker to download, compose and connect to the container, and install all dependencies.
+VSCode will automatically invoke Docker to build, compose, connect to the container, and install all dependencies.
-Depending on your machine, this could take a while.
+Depending on your machine and internet connection, this could take a while.
 Don't worry, it only needs to build the container the first time!

 > By default, and for performance reasons, the `docker-compose.yml` is
 > configured to create a new Docker volume and check out a fresh copy of the repo there.
 > These are _NOT_ your local files, if you manually delete the volume, any modifications will be lost.

+Open a new terminal window, and you should find yourself in the `/workspace` directory.

 You are now connected to the container and ready to initialize and run [the sandbox](#the-sandbox) in the remote container!